How do I find a leak in my pool?

 Wait 24 hours.

-Return to the bucket with a ruler.
+Then, return to the bucket with a ruler.
 Measure on the inside of the bucket how far the water level has dropped from your original mark.
 Do the same thing on the outside of the bucket.

 If the water has dropped the same amount on the inside of the bucket as the outside, you do not have a leak.

-If the water level on the outside of the bucket drops MORE than the inside of the bucket, you do have a leak, and you need to schedule an appointment with a leak detection specialist.
+However, If the water level on the outside of the bucket drops MORE than the inside of the bucket, you do have a leak, and you need to schedule an appointment with a leak detection specialist.

 If you are not ready to call a leak detection company, you can still try to pinpoint the source of your leak.